TheRealNin/MVGA/README.md

   * Biomass 1 research cost increased to 20 (from 15)
   * Biomass 2 research cost increased to 25 (from 20)

-* Contaminate:
-  * Moved to biomass 9
-  * Bile effect removed.
+* Contaminate bile effect removed.
 Now only spreads infestation.
 Goodbye _contaminuke_, never return.

+* Cysts
-* Cysts: All cysts have 250 hp and take damage while disconnected
+  * All cysts have 250 hp and take damage while disconnected
+  * Cysts no longer lose maturity on disconnection, only HP. (remember nutrient myst heals cysts! ;) )

 * Gorge Structures: Cooldown between dropping structures increased to 1.2 seconds (was 1 second.
 This helps curb in-combat clog replacement of gorgeforts)